Individual Instrument / Voice Lessons

 Undergraduate music lessons for credit

 Pending the results of online auditions and faculty availability, YSM will grant credit lessons to select students.
 Students may be required to play a final jury each semester and will receive a narrative final grade report along with a P or F grade.
 There is no additional charge for the lessons; students enrolled for credit are also required to enroll in certain music theory and musicianship courses through the Department of Music.
-Students may choose from courses in Groups I, III, and IV from the Yale Music Department’s Course offerings for Spring, 2023.
+Students may choose from courses in Groups I, III, and IV from the Yale Music Department’s Course offerings for Fall, 2024.
 These courses may be taken prior to or concurrent with credit music lessons.
 Guidance for music theory placement is available on the Department of Music’s web page.

 Students wishing to apply for credit lessons must first fill out an application for lessons.
 Students approved by YSM faculty for lessons for credit must have returned the lesson request form in addition to registering for the course with the Yale College Registrar.